turtle96/taskell/docs/UserGuide.md

 - `add` TASK <i>from</i> DATE <i>to</i> DATE <i>from</i> TIME <i>to</i> TIME [<i>#</i>TAG] [<i>p/</i>PRIORITY]  [<i>r/</i>RECURRING] <br>
 Example: `add` Holiday in San Francisco at Ocean Beach by the sea <i>from</i> may <i>to</i> aug <i>from</i> 9am <i>to</i> 11pm <i>#</i>holiday <i>#</i>leisure <i>p/</i>3 <i>r/</i>monthly

-Moreover, Taskell is able to make automatic adjustments to the date and time so that the task entered remains relevant <br>
+Moreover, Taskell is able to make automatic adjustments to the date and time so that the task entered remains relevant. <br>
 Examples:
 - `add` Create powerpoint slides for project <i>from</i> 11pm <i>to</i> 3am <br>
-This task will be added as a valid task that starts today at 11pm and ends  tomorrow at 3pm
+This task will be added as a valid task that starts today at 11pm and ends  tomorrow at 3pm.
 - `add` Staycation with friends <i>from</i> sunday <i>to</i> tues <br>
-If today is a Saturday, this task will be added as a valid task that starts from tomorrow and end on this coming Tuesday <br>
+If today is a Saturday, this task will be added as a valid task that starts from tomorrow and end on this coming Tuesday. <br>
-If today is a Sunday, this task will be added as a valid task that starts from next Sunday and end on the following Tuesday
+If today is a Sunday, this task will be added as a valid task that starts from next Sunday and end on the following Tuesday.